 You don’t have to know everything about it, but having a basic understanding will help you make the right choice!

 Web hosting is a bit like renting an apartment.
 Once your website is ready to be born, it needs a place to live on the web, and it needs an address where folks can easily find it.

-By paying for a web host, you’re renting space for your website on a server that’s online 24/7.
+Your web host, on the other hand, is who you’re renting space from.
+Web hosts store your website on a server that’s online 24/7.
 That means it’s ready to serve up your website whenever someone asks for it.

 How Do I Choose A Good Web Host?

 There are a few big considerations when you’re deciding on web hosting:

 Speed and Reliability.
 It may seem like a no-brainer, but the web host you choose should be fast and reliable!
 That means it should load your website quickly, and it should very rarely have downtime–even when a lot of people are visiting.
 Some low-cost web hosting plans will have tight limits on traffic, because they hope you’ll upgrade to a more expensive plan.

 Customer Support.
 If your website does go down for some reason, your web host could be the reason.
 If your web host simply tries to sell you an upgrade every time something goes wrong, however, they may not have your best interests in mind.
 When you contact their customer support team, do you get prompt responses?
 Do they offer you useful, easy-to-understand details?
 Do they actually resolve the problem?